closeup of tire in snow

 At last, the driver was articulating their fundamental convictions audibly and unequivocally.

 Their unwavering and intense fixation on the traffic behind, fraught with fear, proved to be the predominant thought occupying their mind.
-While I had always acknowledged its presence, the vastness of the six-lane highway and the rapid, tightly packed rush hour traffic elevated their anxiety.
+While I had always acknowledged its presence, the vastness of the six-lane highway and the rapid, tightly packed rush hour traffic elevated their anxiety to the exttreme.
 Consequently, their reaction to my directive to stop manifested as a vehement outpouring of words directed squarely at me.

-Making a left turn amidst business traffic necessitates bringing the entire lane of cars behind you to a standstill, obliging them to wait until a safe opening emerges in the three lanes of oncoming traffic.
+Making a left turn amidst business traffic necessitates bringing the entire lane of cars behind you to a standstill, obliging them to wait until a safe opening emerges in the three lanes of oncoming traffic as we stup out left turn.

 The option of hastily traversing these three oncoming lanes and a pedestrian crosswalk seemed to be dismissed, overshadowed by the driver’s core apprehension of rearward traffic—a fear that clouds their perception of the imminent hazards we are rapidly approaching.